-Skiathos to Athens 14-Day Itinerary
+Two Weeks of Luxury | Skiathos to Athens 14-Day Itinerary

 Skiathos is a beautiful place to begin your Skiathos to Athens 14-day Itinerary.
 It has an international airport and boasts some of the best beaches in Greece.
 Neighboring Skopelos also attracts hordes of summer visitors.
-Alonnisos and Skyros are both relatively unspoiled and appeal to independent travelers that seek tranquility.
+Alonnisos and Skyros are both relatively unspoiled and appeal to independent travelers who seek tranquility.

 This is only a sample Skiathos to Athens 14-day Itinerary.
 Your Captain will work with you to design the perfect itinerary suited to your tastes and interests.